Michel-Haddad77/BandUp-Final-Project/README.md

 <img id="project-philosophy" src="./readme/title2.svg"/>

-> Band Up is an app that helps musicians and bands discover and connect with each other.
+> Band Up is a mobile app that helps musicians and bands discover and connect with each other.
 The app's purpose is to help musicians further their musical career by finding and joining the right band.
-Bands can also find the right musical talent according to their needs
+Bands can also find the right musical talent according to their needs.

 ### User Stories